-The Accredited Employer Work Visa is coming!
+The Accredited Employer Work Visa has landed!

 If your company already has employees on Essential Skills work visas, or you need to hire workers from overseas because New Zealanders are not available, the Accredited Employer Work Visa is for you!

 Visa Matters can help your business become an accredited employer.
-We will assess your eligibility, identify any gaps, recommend any necessary changes, and help you to lodge your application to become an accredited employer.
+We will assess your eligibility, identify any gaps, recommend any necessary changes, and lodge your application to become an accredited employer.
 Once approved, we can help you lodge a “job check” application, then your employee’s Accredited Employer Work Visa application.

-Immigration New Zealand has already released its policy rules for employer accreditation – contact Visa Matters today for an assessment of whether your company meets Immigration New Zealand’s requirements to become an accredited employer.
+Contact Visa Matters today for an assessment of whether your company meets Immigration New Zealand’s requirements to become an accredited employer.

 We can help your company comply with complex New Zealand Immigration Law.
 Apart from the above three applications, we can also provide help with: